amoses12/salt-crypto-test/README.md

 The front end is built on react and uses redux toolkit as well is nivo charts for the pie chart.
 The purpose of this was to demonstrate my versatility, but I spent more time on the back end since this is for a back end position.
-By no means is it perfect, but hopefully it demonstrates that I can be useful on the front end when needed as well.
+By no means is it perfect or incredibly pretty, but it is entirely functional and mostly mobile responsive.
+Hopefully it demonstrates that I can be useful on the front end when needed as well.

+# General App Useage

+There are 3 features created here.
+The first is the user can enter a valid btc address (validated) and check spent or unspent.
+The balance will be returned.
+The 2nd feature is handled by the same input as the first, but displays a pie chart showing spent vs unspent balance as well as a percent of balance available (unspent).
+The third is that a user can enter a btc address and choose either an amount, or full amount to spend. the balance and pie chart are updated upon spend.